r2dbc/r2dbc-mssql/README.md

 * If possible try to create a test-case or project that replicates the issue.
 Attach a link to your code or a compressed file containing your code.

 ## Building from Source

-You don't need to build from source to use R2DBC MSSQL (binaries in [repo.spring.io](https://repo.spring.io)), but if you want to try out the latest and greatest, R2DBC MSSQL can be easily built with the
+You don't need to build from source to use R2DBC MSSQL (binaries in Maven Central), but if you want to try out the latest and greatest, R2DBC MSSQL can be easily built with the
 [maven wrapper](https://github.com/takari/maven-wrapper).
 You also need JDK 1.8 and Docker to run integration tests.

 ```bash